jackchuka/gql-ingest/README.md

 - ✅ Configurable GraphQL endpoint and headers
 - ✅ **Parallel processing** with dependency management
 - ✅ Entity-level and row-level concurrency control
+- ✅ **Retry capabilities** with exponential backoff and configurable error handling
 - ✅ Comprehensive metrics and progress tracking

 ## Installation